Cornucopias/mint-contract/README.md

 ### Compile

 Inside the parent folder, there is a script called `complete_build.sh`.
 This script automates the compilation of the contracts using information from the `start_info.json` file.
 If the wallets have been prepared correctly, the compile script will automatically populate the starting information with the correct hotkey from the wallets folder.
-However, if the wallets are not prepped correctly, you will need to manually insert the public key hash of the hot wallet into the start_info.json file and comment out the auto populate.
+However, if the wallets are not prepped correctly, you will need to manually insert the public key hash of the hot wallet into the start_info.json file and comment out the auto populate function in the build script.
+One additional field exists in the starting information called `random`.
+It is a random hex string in the starting information for multi policy generation.
+This allows a single hot key to control many policies but its for advance use only and the default value is preferred.

 The contracts can be compiled with this command: